TimG27/MRI-recon/BART-in-container.md

 ### Why this way?
 * This method creates a container image locally before copying and running it on the cluster.
 It may be difficult to install BART directly on the cluster (See [BLAS and LAPACK](https://docs.alliancecan.ca/wiki/BLAS_and_LAPACK) libraries on the cluster.)
 * Another workaround would be to use a debian:testing container (as opposed to ubuntu:20.04).
-But python packages may not work correctly.
+But, python packages may not work correctly.
-* This method uses [Apptainer](https://docs.alliancecan.ca/wiki/Apptainer), the docker software supported on the cluster.
+* This method uses [Apptainer](https://docs.alliancecan.ca/wiki/Apptainer), the docker software supported on the Compute Canada clusters.

 ### Overview :
 1. Creating a container image on the local machine.